Verizon Communications (NYSE:VZ) Updates FY 2022 Earnings Guidance

-Verizon Communications (NYSE:VZ – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Verizon Communications (NYSE:VZ – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $5.10-$5.25 for the period, compared to the consensus earnings per share estimate of $5.41.
 The company issued revenue guidance of -.

-Verizon Communications (NYSE:VZ – Get Rating) last announced its quarterly earnings results on Friday, July 22nd.
-The cell phone carrier reported $1.31 earnings per share for the quarter, missing the consensus estimate of $1.32 by ($0.01).
-The company had revenue of $33.79 billion for the quarter, compared to analysts’ expectations of $33.77 billion.
-Verizon Communications had a net margin of 15.48% and a return on equity of 26.95%.
-The firm’s revenue was up .1% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.37 earnings per share.
-On average, equities research analysts predict that Verizon Communications will post 5.2 EPS for the current year.
+Verizon Communications (NYSE:VZ – Get Rating) last issued its quarterly earnings results on Friday, July 22nd.
+The cell phone carrier reported $1.31 EPS for the quarter, missing the consensus estimate of $1.32 by ($0.01).
+The company had revenue of $33.79 billion for the quarter, compared to the consensus estimate of $33.77 billion.
+Verizon Communications had a return on equity of 26.95% and a net margin of 15.48%.
+The business’s revenue for the quarter was up .1% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.37 EPS.
+On average, analysts expect that Verizon Communications will post 5.2 earnings per share for the current year.

-A number of hedge funds have recently made changes to their positions in VZ.
-Worth Asset Management LLC purchased a new position in shares of Verizon Communications during the first quarter valued at about $58,000.
-Shepherd Financial Partners LLC increased its stake in shares of Verizon Communications by 9.2% in the first quarter.
-Shepherd Financial Partners LLC now owns 4,447 shares of the cell phone carrier’s stock worth $224,000 after purchasing an additional 373 shares in the last quarter.
-Axiom Financial Strategies LLC grew its stake in Verizon Communications by 8.9% during the first quarter.
-Axiom Financial Strategies LLC now owns 5,980 shares of the cell phone carrier’s stock valued at $279,000 after acquiring an additional 487 shares in the last quarter. qPULA Trading Management LP purchased a new position in shares of Verizon Communications in the 1st quarter worth $290,000.
-Finally, Wsfs Capital Management LLC lifted its holdings in shares of Verizon Communications by 26.7% in the 1st quarter.
-Wsfs Capital Management LLC now owns 5,702 shares of the cell phone carrier’s stock worth $290,000 after acquiring an additional 1,200 shares during the last quarter.
-63.78% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Worth Asset Management LLC bought a new position in shares of Verizon Communications in the 1st quarter worth about $58,000.
+Shepherd Financial Partners LLC increased its stake in shares of Verizon Communications by 9.2% in the 1st quarter.
+Shepherd Financial Partners LLC now owns 4,447 shares of the cell phone carrier’s stock worth $224,000 after acquiring an additional 373 shares in the last quarter. qPULA Trading Management LP bought a new position in shares of Verizon Communications in the 1st quarter worth about $290,000.
+Wsfs Capital Management LLC grew its position in Verizon Communications by 26.7% during the 1st quarter.
+Wsfs Capital Management LLC now owns 5,702 shares of the cell phone carrier’s stock valued at $290,000 after purchasing an additional 1,200 shares during the last quarter.
+Finally, Axiom Financial Strategies LLC grew its position in Verizon Communications by 8.9% during the 1st quarter.
+Axiom Financial Strategies LLC now owns 5,980 shares of the cell phone carrier’s stock valued at $279,000 after purchasing an additional 487 shares during the last quarter.
+63.78% of the stock is currently owned by institutional investors.

 Verizon Communications Inc, through its subsidiaries, offers communications, technology, information, and entertainment products and services to consumers, businesses, and governmental entities worldwide.
 Its Consumer segment provides postpaid and prepaid service plans; internet access on notebook computers and tablets; wireless equipment, including smartphones and other handsets; and wireless-enabled internet devices, such as tablets, and other wireless-enabled connected devices comprising smart watches.